soumyaveer/soumyaveer.github.io/_book_blog/my-favorite-books-of-2018-series.markdown

 I loved all the characters of this book especially _Kell_ and _Lila_.
 At the end of the book, I wished the book never got over.
 But all good things must end and so did this book.

 I read a lot of series this year, but the once mentioned above were my top five picks.
-Coming up next... **My favorite non-fiction books of 2018**.
+Coming up next -  **[My favorite non-fiction books of 2018](https://www.soumyathinks.com/personal/books/my-favorite-non-fictional-books-of-2018)**.
 Till then, have fun reading!!!